Bihanojko/FLP2/README.md

 the tree already contains (vertex_count - 1) edges, meaning that it connects all the vertexes.

+The application finds all acceptable solutions by calling setof function, then the solutions are reduced so that no solution can be obtained by permuting another one.

 ## Usage

 To build the application, run 'make'.
 Application can be run using the command: